Register a plug-in

 Update operation you might want to know what a value was before it was changed, but the execution context doesn't provide this information, it only includes the changed value.

 The default behavior when creating an entity image is to select all columns.
-However, this can result in reduced web service performance.
-Developers should only include those columns that are required.
+Don't use this default behavior.
+This will negatively impact performance.
+Only include those columns that are required by the logic of your plug-in.

 Messages that support entity images